CexyNature/Info_TownsvilleFloods/README.md

 - Queensland Government

-Financial assistance has been extended to all flood-affected people in Townsville as per communicatio og Queensland Acting Minister for Disability Services and Seniors The Honourable Shannon Fentiman ([press release](https://register.redcross.org.au))
+Financial assistance has been extended to all flood-affected people in Townsville as per communication of Queensland Acting Minister for Disability Services and Seniors The Honourable Shannon Fentiman ([press release](https://register.redcross.org.au))

 Community recovery hotline phone: **1800 173 349**